idanf2/Replication-Paper-for-Q1/README.md

 I have also uploaded the data files needed to run the whole code until the end.
 At the bottom of the code, you will find the part of my replication.

-Note: I created the codes with the assistance of ChatGPT.
+Note: I created the codes with the assistance of AI.
 All ideas, creativity, and decisions were entirely mine and the use of AI was completely technical for the purpose of convenience.